 Nanny housekeepers are increasing in popularity.
 Our Nanny Housekeepers have enough experience and skills to look after your children and your home, although they cannot focus on both at the same time; they fit in the household duties around the children’s nursery or naps.
-A nanny housekeeper is usually paid more than a nanny, who traditionally only take care of child-related housework (meals, washing, ironing for children).
+A nanny housekeeper is often paid more than a nanny, who traditionally only take care of children and child-related housework (meals, washing, ironing for children).

 Elderly Companions/carer – Home Help

 Not a Childcare but a Care option! – Heavenly Companions has wonderfully caring Companions to the Elderly.
 An Elderly Companion, or Home Help, is someone who is not always specially trained or qualified to care for elderly people but will often have gained experience with elderly people from having looked after their own grandparents or ageing parents.
 They live-in and provide huge comfort & security to both the elderly person/couple and to their families – knowing that someone capable and able bodied is at hand in case of any problems, falls or other emergencies.
 In addition to this the Home Help will help with the housework & washing, cook simple meals, help care for pets, help with the shopping or other errands, such as driving to the doctor (if they have a licence).